top of page

 Training Recommendations:

-While each student has different goals, it is important to realize that the body requires proper repetition to install a motor program (muscle memory).
-In order to produce growth and see improvement in ones dancing, a formula should be followed.
+While each student has different goals, realizing that the body requires proper repetition to install a motor program (muscle memory) is essential.
+A formula should be followed to produce growth and see improvement in one's dancing.

-Pre-K, Pre-Ballet, and Beginner Ballet: Are encouraged to take only one class weekly to help maintain interest.
+Pre-K, Pre-Ballet: Are encouraged to take only one class weekly to help maintain interest.

-Ballet A: is encouraged to attend 2 ballet classes weekly.
+Beginner Ballet/Ballet A: Are encouraged to attend between two and three ballet classes weekly.

-Ballet B: is encouraged to attend 3 to 4 ballet classes weekly with an added strength and conditioning class.
+Ballet B: is encouraged to attend between 4 and 5 ballet classes weekly with an added strength and conditioning class.

-Ballet C, D, and E: Should discuss one's goals with Ms. Tew and their teachers to create a formula the best suits them.
+Ballet C, D, and E: Should discuss their goals with Ms. Tew and their teachers to create a formula that best serves their goals.